 Spousal maintenance can go towards maintaining the lifestyle that the partner has become accustomed to during the marriage, paying for schooling or training to return to the work force and payments to acquire a life of independence after the marriage ends.
 Although traditionally it was the male that paid spousal maintenance to the female, this is not always the case.
 Furthermore, there are several instances where spousal maintenance will not be rewarded to either party; it all depends on the individual circumstances surrounding the marriage and the divorce.

 Whether you are concerned about how you will live financially after a divorce or whether you are worried about how much alimony you will be forced to pay, we can help.
-Our Minneapolis divorce attorneys have over 50 years of combined professional experience helping couples and individuals get through the trials and tribulations that come with the ending of a marriage.
+US divorce attorneys have over 50 years of combined professional experience helping couples and individuals get through the trials and tribulations that come with the ending of a marriage.

 Spousal Maintenance Schedule

 How much spousal maintenance you are given each month or have to pay each month will depend on a number of factors including:

 - Whether the agreement is permanent or temporary.
 Permanent spousal maintenance means that you will receive payment until you remarry, your spouse passes away or the court terminates the alimony at a later date.
 Temporary spousal maintenance has a time limit in place, usually providing enough time for the partner to gain financial independence.

 - The financial resources available to each party, such as schooling, education, income and inheritance

 - Whether there are children involved and who takes care of them

 - The standard of living established during the marriage

 - The time frame of the marriage, the age and the emotional condition of each party